je-marco/Portfolio_Project/README.md

 ## Project 1: Monitoring of Bottle Manufacturing (Dashboard)

-This is the project that I made with IBM Cognos Analytics
+This is an interactive dashboard that I made with IBM Cognos Analytics to effectively monitor the bottle manufacturing process of a fictional industrial manufacturing.

 https://docs.google.com/spreadsheets/d/1LB3fwR-dWvITBT0ZvAQDvDMqUNxaiECRwsPWzc8xpkc/edit#gid=1000889574